TaeJung-Lee/Matcha_Analysis/README.md

 1. U.S. interest in matcha has grown over 4x since 2020, with projections indicating potential 10x growth by 2030
 2. Matcha prices have remained relatively flat despite surging global popularity
+3. Aracha production has remained relatively flat, with **other green tea outputs reduced to prioritize Matcha production**
-3. There is a wide gap between Matcha supply and demand, raising **important questions for pricing strategy and agricultural planning**
+4. There is a wide gap between Matcha supply and demand, raising **important questions for pricing strategy and agricultural planning**
-4. Aracha production has remained relatively flat, with **other green tea outputs reduced to prioritize Matcha production**
-3. **Forecasted model** using SARIMA to project continued upward growth in matcha-related searches through 2030

 ---